 Investors should contact a tax advisor regarding the suitability of tax-exempt investments in their portfolio.
 If sold prior to maturity, municipal securities are subject to gain/losses based on the level of interest rates, market conditions and the credit quality of the issuer.
 Income may be subject to the alternative minimum tax (AMT) and/or state and local taxes, based on the state of residence.
 Income from municipal bonds held by a portfolio could be declared taxable because of unfavorable changes in tax laws, adverse interpretations by the Internal Revenue Service or state tax authorities, or noncompliant conduct of a bond issuer.
 It is important to review your investment objectives, risk tolerance and liquidity needs before choosing an investment style or manager.

 The investment advisory services, strategies and expertise of TIAA Investments, a division of Nuveen, are provided by Teachers Advisors, LLC and TIAA-CREF Investment Management, LLC.
-Nuveen Asset Management, LLC and Symphony Asset Management LLC are registered investment advisers and affiliates of Nuveen, LLC.
+Nuveen Asset Management, LLC, Symphony Asset Management LLC and NWQ Investment Management Company LLC are registered investment advisers and investment specialists of Nuveen, LLC.